Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Discussion

-A particularly striking outcome appears in the multi-source tension scenario (run7).
-The CPL parameters $(\oo,\wa)$ move into the phantom regime, yet the pivot parameter shifts to $\wpp\simeq -0.52$ at an anomalously high pivot redshift $z_p\simeq1.6$.
-This occurs because strongly misaligned tension vectors force a rotation of the CPL degeneracy direction far beyond the region of data leverage.
-The result demonstrates that, under severe cross-probe inconsistencies, the pivot interpretation can become qualitatively misleading.
+An instructive outcome appears in the multi-source tension scenario (run7).
+The CPL parameters $(\oo,\wa)$ move into the phantom regime, yet the pivot parameter shifts to $\wpp \simeq -0.52$ at an anomalously high pivot redshift $z_p \simeq 1.6$.
+This occurs because strongly misaligned tension vectors rotate the CPL degeneracy direction far beyond the region of direct data leverage.
+Within the CPL basis, this example shows that the pivot interpretation can become qualitatively misleading when the underlying probe combination is strongly inconsistent.

-More broadly, the injection framework offers a systematic method for anticipating how next-generation analyses may respond to subtle calibration shifts, inconsistent priors, or redshift-dependent systematics.
-Because the approach is model-agnostic and fully simulation-based, it can be directly embedded in end-to-end pipelines to stress-test cosmological inferences in a controlled and reproducible manner.